 East of of the town is a sandy cove called Mina, and on the small Glavica peninsula the public beach Soline.
 Since the sixties the islet of Zecevo has been frequented by nudists, which makes Jelsa one of the pioneers of nudist tourism on the Croatian coast.

 Within a short walking distance there is a sandy beach bay Mina ideal for small children.
-A near hotel Hvar Jelsa with many facilities is another advantage.
+A nearby hotel Hvar Jelsa with many facilities is another advantage.

 In Jelsa town and the surrounding area there are many activities you can take during your stay in this part of the island.
 There are many hiking and mountain trails suitable for hikers to some important sights like:

 - Humac, once a shepherds’ settlement, is located 7 km east from Jelsa town, 350 m above sea level and offers a bird’s eye view of the valleys and the west side of the Island, providing a view of the Island of Brac and the coastline of Makarska.

 - There are two towers situated on a mountain plateau south of Jelsa: the Greek-Illyrian Tower Tor from the 4th century BC and the medieval town fortress Galesnik.

 - For hiking and biking fans you can take a 10 km trail from Jelsa to Stari Grad, visiting UNESCO Stari Grad plain.

 - Free Climbing – The climbing area is situated in a little cove called Vela Stiniva, with no more than a dozen houses and a nice beach.
 The cove is in direction of Sucuraj (the easternmost town on the island of Hvar).

 After about 15km from Jelsa town, you will reach a hill village Zastrazisce.
 In the village, turn left at the sign for ‘Vela Stiniva’ and just follow the road to the sea.
 There are about 80 marked routes on the rocks on both sides of the cove for free-climbers to enjoy.